Enrico Debernardi

 Enrico Debernardi ([enˈriːko deberˈnardi]; 7 December 1885 – 9 November 1972) was an Italian footballer who played as a forward.
-He was part of the first-ever team fielded by the Italian national team in 1910.
+He was part of the first-ever team fielded by the Italy national team in 1910.

 Biography

 In 1909, Debernardi was a member of the Torino XI that participated in the 1909 Sir Thomas Lipton Trophy, regarded by many as the first European club trophy.
 In the tournament, he scored a goal in a 2-1 victory over Sportfreunde Stuttgart to secure his team a third-place finish.

-On 15 May 1910, Debernardi went down in history as one of the eleven footballers who played in the first game of the Italian national team, helping his nation to a 6-2 home win over France with a goal.
+On 15 May 1910, Debernardi went down in history as one of the eleven footballers who played in the first game of the Italy national team, helping his nation to a 6-2 home win over France with a goal.
 He earned two more caps for Italy, both against Hungary and both ending in defeats.